plusworx/gmindocs/managing_users.md

 **Input data**: CSV file, Google Sheet, JSON file or piped JSON input

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

-The batch-update users command allows you to update multiple Google Workspace users with one command.
-It takes input data in any of the formats detailed above and outputs a message for each user that it updates.
-If an error is encountered, it is logged, displayed to the console if the --silent flag is not used and processing continues to the next record.

 **N.B.** userKey (user email address, alias or id) must be provided.